JMSwag/Menus/docs/index.md

         super(Cool, self).__init__(options=options)

     def speak(self):
-        # Used to nicely display a message towards the
+        # Used to nicely display a message towards
-        # middle of the screen
+        # the middle of the screen
         self.display_msg('Cool is speaking')

+        # Will pause for 3 seconds
         self.pause()

         # Used to return to Cool Menu.
 If omitted
-        # You'll be returned to the Main Menu
+        # the user will be returned to the Main Menu
         self()

 class Hot(BaseMenu):

     def __init__(self):
+        # An option is a tuple which consists of ('Display Name', function)
         options = [('Speak', self.speak)]
         super(Hot, self).__init__(options=options, menu_name='Really Hot')

     def speak(self):
+        # Used to nicely display a message towards
+        # the middle of the screen
         self.display_msg("It's getting hot in here!")

+        # Will pause for 3 seconds
         self.pause(seconds=3)

+        # Used to return to Cool Menu.
+If omitted
+        # the user will be returned to the Main Menu
         self()

 class Keys(BaseMenu):

     def __init__(self):
+    # An option is a tuple which consists of ('Display Name', function)
         options = [('Show Public Key', self.show_public_key)]

         super(Keys, self).__init__(options=options)

     def show_public_key(self):
         log.debug('Show public key')

+        # Used to nicely display a message towards
+        # the middle of the screen
         self.display_msg('thdkalfjl;da;ksfkda;fdkj')

         # Will prompt user to press enter to continue
         self.pause(enter_to_continue=True)

+        # Used to return to Cool Menu.
+If omitted
+        # the user will be returned to the Main Menu
         self()